 Lateral Approach to Calcaneus indications:

-- The Lateral Approach to Calcaneus is mainly used for open reduction and internal fixation of Calcaneal fracture.
+The Lateral Approach to Calcaneus is mainly used for open reduction and internal fixation of the Calcaneal fracture.

-- Other use of Lateral Approach to Calcaneus include the treatment of other lesions of the posterior facet of the subtalar joint and lateral wall of the os calcis.
+- Treatment of other lesions of the posterior facet of the subtalar joint and lateral wall of the os calcis.

 Position of the Patient